 Dangerous Weapon Possession

 To the surprise of many, Mace and other types of pepper spray are also included in the dangerous weapons statute.
 The law provides a defense against this particular violation, but sadly needing to use a defense means that and arrest was made or citation issued.
 A cop typically will not initiate charges for someone carrying a small cased pepper spray on a key chain or in a pocketbook, but it does happen, and there is no guarantee that the case will be dismissed or dropped before court.
-Various types of clubs and less common things like nunchaku are also prohibited under 4-101, but regardless of the specific weapon, The Herbst Firm is ready to fight for the best possible outcome in your case.
+Various types of clubs and less common things like nunchaku are also prohibited under 4-101.